expected results and outcomes

 - development and testing of participatory approaches

-Setting up, organizing and running a series of participatory activities and workshops that will involve researchers and professionals from the HEIs and CHIs in order to produce and test innovative approaches for Citizen Science in the Cultural Heritage field.
+Setting up, organizing and running a series of participatory activities and workshops to involve researchers and professionals from the HEIs and CHIs in order to produce and test innovative approaches for Citizen Science in the Cultural Heritage field.

-CitizenHeritage will produce and test models and tools for enabling different communities engage with digital cultural heritage collections, by organizing various types of co-creation activities and participatory workshops in collaboration with Cultural Heritage Institutions, involving both university students/staff and citizens who do not belong to the education sector.
+CitizenHeritage produced and tested models and tools for enabling different communities engage with digital cultural heritage collections, by organizing various types of co-creation activities and participatory workshops in collaboration with Cultural Heritage Institutions, involving both university students/staff and citizens who do not belong to the education sector.

 Leader: European Fashion Heritage Association